 His claim to fame would stem not from the nobility of his blood, but from his exceptional aptitude for business, with the Marquess of Milford Haven going on to become one of the most successful entrepreneurs of his generation.
 His story is also the story of a company that defined the advent of online empires: uSwitch.

 The idea for the venture hailed from an unlikely source, a little-known field marketing enterprise that the Marquess of Milford Haven invested in.
-Going door to door to persuade consumers to switch their gas and electricity suppliers, it helped to highlight the opportunities posed by the newly deregulated energy market.
+Going door to door to persuade consumers to switch their gas and electricity suppliers, helped to highlight the opportunities posed by the newly deregulated energy market.

 Assessing Mountbatten’s credentials on paper, this success was hard to tally with the image that emerged.
-A peer 459th in line to the throne, Mountbatten had pursued the path taken by many of his aristocratic breed, becoming a phenomenal polo player, but his prior achievements were confined to the playing field alone.
+A peer 459th in line to the throne, Mountbatten had pursued the path taken by many of his aristocratic breeds, becoming a phenomenal polo player, but his prior achievements were confined to the playing field alone.

 Following an unsettled period, uSwitch marked a turning point in his life, indeed an exceptionally dramatic one.
 The reason for this was a simple one: it offered a service that the public was crying out for.
 Based upon the most benevolent of principles, its primary focus was on how it could benefit the consumer.
 It thus charged its users nothing, instead levying a fee from those suppliers who wished to be featured on the website.
-Suddenly, it was businesses that were having to pay, and the buyer who was treated as the more privileged party.
+Suddenly, it was businesses that were having to pay, and the buyer was treated as the more privileged party.

 The savings that users were able to make were exceptional, with the average consumer cutting their costs by around £140 each year just by switching their supplier.
 As the Marquess of Milford Haven explained: “The wonderful thing about uSwitch is we make money by saving people money.”

-The concept was a genius one, and American media firm EW Scripps recognised this, making an offer of £210 million when the company was placed on the market in 2006.
+The concept was a genius one, and American media firm EW Scripps recognized this, making an offer of £210 million when the company was placed on the market in 2006.
 Sold to them, this netted Mountbatten an exceptional profit of around £100 million.

 The sale was highly symbolic, showing the whole world how impressive the enterprise had grown to be.
 For a man who had never achieved any real financial success until its creation, it proved that although anyone can be knocked down by life’s vagaries, those who keep getting up will always triumph in the end.